cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 It had taken three months.
 She had hitchhiked most of the way.
 Once she was able to fly in a tiny private plane.
-On the journey she wore only hippi clothes.
+On the journey, she wore only hippie clothes.
 She smiled at the thought.

 On the low table in front of her was a laptop and another on her lap.